MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-06.md

 ## Congratulations

-In this tutorial, you learned how to create a simple user interface using MRTK's provided button and menu prefabs alongside Unity's TextMeshPro component and and how to configure the buttons to trigger events when they are pressed.
+In this tutorial, you learned how to create a simple user interface using MRTK's provided button and menu prefabs alongside Unity's TextMeshPro component and how to configure the buttons to trigger events when they are pressed.
 You also learned how to add dynamic tooltip UI elements to provide the user with additional information.

 [Next Tutorial: 7.
 Interacting with 3D objects](mr-learning-base-07.md)